A hybrid swarm-based algorithm for single-objective optimization problems involving high-cost analyses: Improving techniques for the AsBeC algorithm

 \subsection{Strictly biased onlooker assignment}

-In the ABC onlookers are assigned to food sources by a stochastic rule, assuming a certain probability $p_j$ related to a fitness value $fit(x_j)$ of the configuration $x_j$ of the food source $j$:

-where $SN$ is the food sources number and $fit(x_j)$ is inversely proportional to the objective function $f(x_j)$.
-In the present work, considering a minimization problem, the fitness $fit$ is taken (Akay and Karaboga \citeyear{AK10}) as follows:

-If all $f(x_j)$ are very similar, then the fitness function above described returns almost identical values and so all probabilities $p_j$ are alike.
-Hence, the previous fitness formulation is not able to distinguish solution quality in respect to the relative current amount of $f(x_j)$.
-In order to always strengthen exploitation, it is possible to unbalance onlooker assignation in favour of the relative best food sources re-scaling the fitness $fit$ to a new fitness function ${fit}^{res}$:
+In ABC, onlookers are assigned to seed solutions by a stochastic rule.
+A certain probability is associated to each of them: it is proportional to the solution quality $f$, through a fitness function \emph{fit}.
+Probability and fitness definitions are taken from Akay and Karaboga (\citeyear{AK10}).
+However, if the value of $f$ for all the seed solutions is similar, that fitness function returns almost identical values and the relative probabilities are alike.
+Hence, the standard fitness formulation is not able to distinguish the solution quality in relative terms.
+In order to always strengthen exploitation, it is possible to unbalance onlooker assignation by normalizing the fitness \emph{fit} to a new re-scaled function ${\emph{fit}}^{res}$: